mikepartelow/mikepartelow.github.io/docs/_posts/2024-07-06-prometheus-grafana-and-a-useful-dashboard.md

 }
 ```

-I also configured both Prometheus and Grafana to recognize they were serving from a subpath - something I was not able to cleanly configure for other apps that weren't built to be cloud-native[^1].
+I also configured both Prometheus and Grafana to recognize they were serving from a subpath.
+I recently set up an application that lacks this configurability[^1], and so couldn't mount it cleanly under a subfolder.

 - [Prometheus](https://github.com/mikepartelow/homeslice/blob/5f30888a2ff898a5ad43a425208bb2c715777ef9/pulumi/monitoring/prometheus.py#L30)
 - [Grafana](https://github.com/mikepartelow/homeslice/blob/5f30888a2ff898a5ad43a425208bb2c715777ef9/pulumi/monitoring/grafana.py#L78)